Kiwane Albert Carrington (1994-2009)

 Fair use image

-Born in Champaign, Illinois on July 14, 1994, Kiwane Carrington was 15 years old when he was shot and killed by a Champaign police officer in 2009.
-The son of Rita Williams and Albert Carrington, he was a student at the READY Program School where he enjoyed working on computers and playing basketball.
+Born in Champaign, Illinois, on July 14, 1994, Kiwane Carrington was 15 years old when he was shot and killed by a Champaign police officer in 2009.
+The son of Rita Williams and Albert Carrington, he was a student at the READY Program School, where he enjoyed working on computers and playing basketball.

 A suspicious neighbor, who noticed the teens assumed they were attempting to break into the home, called the police and reported a burglary-in-progress.
 Champaign Police Chief R.T.
 Finney was the first to respond to the call and found the two boys in the backyard.
 Finney demanded that they get on the ground of the muddy yard.
 Knowing that he and his friend had done nothing wrong, Kiwane Carrington attempted to walk away.
 Finney reportedly grabbed Carrington, initiating a physical struggle between the two.

 When Officer Daniel Norbits, a 14-year veteran of the Champaign police force, arrived at the Williams home, he did not know whether the boys were armed, but he drew his pistol as a precaution.
-Norbits stated that he fired his gun accidentally; the bullet had went through Carrington’s left elbow and into his heart.
+Norbits stated that he fired his gun accidentally; the bullet had gone through Carrington’s left elbow and into his heart.
 Within an hour of the initial confrontation, Carrington died at the Carle Foundation Hospital in Urbana, Illinois.
 Later, Champaign County’s State Attorney, Julia Reitz, announced Norbits would not be charged because the shooting was an accident, and there was no evidence that he intentionally fired his weapon.

 It was later discovered that Officer Norbits was also involved in the Greg Brown case in 2000, where Champaign police officers physically beat Brown, a disabled man, in an alley.
 Brown later died of a heart attack because of the beating.